Duration

 Horse Trekking

-Hot Springs and Volcanic terrains
+Hot Springs and Ancient Cities

 Eagle Festival

 Day 10.
-Ulgii will be filled with Eagle Hunters making their way to the spectacular lone rock that is 7km from the province capital Ulgii.
-The first event is the opening ceremony and parade in which the competing Eagle hunters will show off their best traditional clothing to the judges.
-The rest of the day will be filled with eagles released by their hunters from the lone rock, hunting for a fox skin tow behind a horseman.
-Other traditional horse games such as the Central Asian sport of buzkashi, which is a kind of tug-of-war on horseback will be played and displays will be set up for you to explore between competitions.
+Ulgii will be filled with Eagle Hunters making their way to the spectacular lone rock, 7km from the province capital Ulgii.
+The first event is the opening ceremony and parade, in which the competing Eagle hunters will show off their best traditional clothing to the judges.
+The rest of the day will be filled with eagle calling where the eagle is released by another hunter from the lone rock and must return to its owner in the valley below.
+Other traditional horse games such as the Central Asian sport of buzkashi, a kind of tug-of-war on horseback will be played during the festival.
+Stalls will also be set up for you to explore between competitions.
+In the evening we will stay with a local Eagle hunter whose family will look after us during our stay and may give us a private Eagle showing.

 Tour Details

 Wild camping: We will be spending a lot of time in remote areas during this tour and for most of the trekking sections we will be wild camping.
 Wild camping is one of the top reasons to visit Mongolia as it is completely free to roam meaning we can pitch our tents anywhere and pick only the best places to stay.
-There is also almost no light pollution, very little cloud cover and most of the country is at over 1500m which makes Mongolia one of the best locations on earth for stargazing.
+There is also almost no light pollution, very little cloud cover and most of the country is at over 1000m which makes Mongolia one of the best locations on earth for stargazing.
 While wild camping food will be cooked for you by our chef on the campfire.
 The campfire will be kept lit into the night for you to stay up and see the stars or tell stories with your fellow travellers.
 Tents are provided but please bring your own sleeping bags and roll mats.

-Washing and water: Modern washing facilities in the Mongolian countryside can be limited therefore we opt for the more traditional style of hand washing.
-In most cases, water is available from rivers and lakes for washing.
+Washing and water: Modern washing facilities in the Mongolian countryside can be limited therefore we opt for the more traditional style of washing.
+In most cases, water is available from rivers and lakes.
 This water can be heated up on the fire for basic body and clothes washing or you can go for a swim.
 If you do swim we ask that you don’t use any products as they can change the chemical make-up of the waterway.
 If you are using water collected from rivers you can use products but please check the label and bring soaps and detergents that are natural and biodegradable.
 Many of Mongolia’s rivers and lakes are so clean they are considered safe to drink by UK standards without treatment, so we would like to keep it that way.
 For travellers, we supply bottled water and despite the access to mostly clean water we recommend filtering or boiling any water you drink from waterways for at least 1 minute before you drink it.
 We cannot guarantee it is safe without testing and we don’t want anyone to get sick.
 Like in many countries drinking tea is popular for this reason.

 Nature ♦♦♦♦◊